LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/cancel-class.md

-# How can I cancel a class?
+# How do I cancel a class?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.